apache/directory-fortress-core/README.md

  * The [build.properties.example]([build.properties.example) contains defaults for ApacheDS.
 This file is required and will activate once renamed to **build.properties**.
  * The [slapd.properties.example](slapd.properties.example) is optional.
 Use *only* when OpenLDAP is the target server.
 Once renamed to **slapd.properties**, it will override any values found in the **build.properties** file.
  * Learn more about the configuration subsystem: [README-CONFIG](./README-CONFIG.md)
+ * Learn more about what properties there are: [README-PROPERTIES](README-PROPERTIES.md).
  * Don't change the ant substitution parameters within the properties *unless you know what you're doing*.
 These are are the settings inside of curly brackets, e.g. **${param1}**.

 ___________________________________________________________________________________